 Continuing up to the top of the mount will add another half mile to your hike, along with views of some old military installations, San Gabriel Peak, and the lower San Gabriel Mountains.

 Over a hundred years ago, surveyors named this rock Mount Disappointment.
-After reaching the top, they realized that the high peak they sought was actually San Gabriel Peak, which is two hundred feet taller and just a bit further to the east.
+After reaching the top, they realized that the high peak they sought was actually San Gabriel Peak, which is two hundred feet taller and just a bit farther to the east.
 Modern visitors however, will not be let down.

 Mount Disappointment served as an air-defense Nike Missile site in the 1950s.
 Buildings and radio towers from the military installation still stand on the mountain.
 To visit other Nike missile sites around Los Angeles, check out San Vicente Mountain in the Santa Monica Mountains and White Point on the Palos Verdes Peninsula.